ESAT module 27 questions / 40 min / no calculator

 MM1.5

-This topic covers the methods for solving inequalities involving linear and quadratic expressions.
-Unlike equations, inequalities define a range of possible values, and the rules for manipulating them, especially with multiplication and division, are stricter.
+Solving inequalities involving linear and quadratic expressions differs from solving equations: inequalities define a range of possible values, and the rules for manipulating them, especially with multiplication and division, are stricter.

 Revise this topic ›